shakibamrd/ConfigurableOptimizer/docs/source/README.md

 ## Getting Started

 We define modular, differentiable NAS components within our library.

+#### Explore the Demo Notebook

+We recommend exploring the [demo-notebook](../../examples/notebooks/demo_notebook.ipynb) for a hands-on experience with the library.

+#### Run Your First Experiment (Vanilla DARTS)
 Below is a snippet that demonstrates how we run a vanilla-DARTS experiment.
-We recommend exploring the [demo-notebook](../../examples/notebooks/demo_notebook.ipynb) for a hands-on experience with the library.

 ```python